All Products

 Prerequisites

-• Only synchronization from PolarDB for MySQL to a PolarSearch node within the same cluster is supported.
+• Synchronization direction: Only synchronization from PolarDB for MySQL to a PolarSearch node within the same cluster is supported.

-• Search views define synchronization semantics only—they cannot be queried directly.
-To query synchronized data, connect to the PolarSearch node.
+• Search view query limitations: Search views can only be used to define synchronization semantics and do not support data queries.
+To query data, connect directly to the PolarSearch node.

 Search views

-A search view uses standard SQL to declare synchronization logic.
-After creation, the system automatically establishes a continuous data synchronization link from the source table to the PolarSearch node.
+A search view is a declarative data synchronization mechanism provided by AutoETL.
+You can use standard SQL syntax to create a search view, which automatically establishes a continuous data synchronization link from the source table to a PolarSearch node.

 Create a search view